TurnWheel/jReject/README.md

 Licensing:
 -----------------
-This library is dual licensed under the MIT and GPL licenses.
+This library is dual licensed under the MIT and GPLv2 licenses.